 Where to Stay in Bruges

 Hotel Fevery – Mid-range travellers will love this 3-star hotel in the heart of Bruges.
-There are a number of wonderful rooms to choose from and plenty of amenities to ensure your stay is a great one.
-Click here to see their availability
+There are many wonderful rooms to choose from and plenty of amenities to ensure your stay is a great one.

-Snuffel Hostel – This centrally located hostel is perfect for those visiting Bruges solo or on a tight budget.
+Snuffel Hostel – This centrally located hostel is perfect for those on a trip to Bruges solo or on a tight budget.
 They offer a number of both dorm beds and private rooms, they have a fantastic location for exploring the best of Bruges and great common areas and self-catering facilities to use, as well.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Bruges hotels!

 Generally, Ghent is not a city tourists in Belgium flock to, which makes it a great option if you want the same charm as Bruges but without the crowds.